techmedaddy/NexRule/README.md

 ## Usage Examples

-Once the NexRule application is running, you can interact with the API using tools like Postman or cURL.
+Once the NexRule application is running, you can interact with the API using tools like Postman or CURL.
 Here are some practical examples of how to use the application:

 ### 1. Create a Rule
 **Endpoint:** `POST /api/rule`